Israeli foods you must try include spicy foods

 - Reduce heat to low.
 Add the fresh chopped tomatoes, and cook until they are breaking apart.

-- With a slotted spoon, add the chunkiest parts of the contents of the "Pomi" - the majority of the sauce should remain in the carton.
-Add the jalapeno now also.
+- With a slotted spoon, add the chunkiest parts of the "Pomi" contents —the majority of the sauce should remain in the carton.
+Add the jalapeno now, too.

-- The final product should be a thick sauce that just looks like a whole lot of tomatoes stuck together - with very little to no juice, that is about 1-1 1/2 inches high.
+- The final product should be a thick sauce that looks like a whole lot of tomatoes stuck together—with very little to no juice—and is about 1-1 1/2 inches high.

 - Cover tightly with a lid and simmer for 20 minutes.